anushka23g/Complete-Placement-Preparation/README.md

- # 🏆 Placement-Preparation- Complete Roadmap 🏆
+ # :gift: Placement-Preparation- Complete Roadmap :gift:
 This repository consists of all the necessary questions and their solutions required for cracking the coding rounds and technical interviews at tech companies as well.
 And this content will surely help you to crack your dream company.
 This material has been taken and combined from various different sources.
 It will be a complete roadmap for your placement prep.